Solar power has become a hot feature for homes.

 As a builder, it’s a major advantage to understand the difference between a “complete solar installation” and a “solar-ready solution.”
 Some clients may want you to complete the installation during the initial construction, while others may ask how to install solar panels themselves in the future.

-Builder Checklist for Completing a “Complete Solar Panel Installation“
+Builder Checklist for a “Complete Solar Panel Installation“

-Solar panel systems can be installed during the initial home construction or they can be added at a later time.
+Solar panel systems can be installed during the initial home construction or added at a later time.

 No matter the type of installation you’re completing, follow these essential steps for a complete solar panel installation.